Expert guide: what to do in Colima, Mexico

 Just outside of Comala is Suchitlán, a village famous for its Náhuatl handicrafts.

-Where to Eat In Comala
+Where to eat in Comala

 🍽 AdoBe Pizza – we were actually very surprised by the quality of the pizza here.
 We were able to order half-half pizzas and everyone was happy with their options (the leftovers also made a great breakfast).